PycraftDeveloper/PMMA/README.md

 * On MacOS: I'd recommend GCC here but otherwise: https://learn.microsoft.com/en-us/visualstudio/mac/installation?view=vsmac-2022

 _Note: I am working on supporting additional compilers directly, however they should already work - they just haven't been tested yet_

-### scikit-learn-intelex

-PMMA uses Scikit-learn for Machine Learning, and can make use of the Python library `scikit-learn-intelex` for improved performance in these tasks.
-Installing this on a non-intel CPU or GPU system will not result in any degradation in performance. **This is not a required dependency**.
-To read more and to learn how to install go here: https://pypi.org/project/scikit-learn-intelex/

 ## Final Notes